Statistics on young people neither in employment nor in education or training

 The proportion of 20–24 year-olds who were NEETs remained systematically lower than the corresponding rates for people aged 25–29 or 30–34 during the whole of the period 2007–17, probably reflecting, at least to some degree, the relatively high proportion of students who remained in education and training at this age.
 It is also interesting to note there was a somewhat higher degree of fluctuation in the NEET rate for people aged 25–29 than for those aged 30–34, the former age group recording less NEETs than the latter from 2016 onwards.

 Greece and Italy recorded the highest proportions of young people who were neither in employment nor in education and training

 Across the EU Member States there was a wide variation in NEET rates in 2017.
 For people aged 20–34, the lowest rates in 2017 were below 10.0 % in Luxembourg, the Netherlands and Sweden; this was also the case in Iceland, Switzerland and Norway.
 There were 10 Member States that recorded NEET rates above the EU-28 average of 17.2 %.
-Among these, by far the highest rates were recorded in Italy and Greece, where approximately one third of all young people aged 20–34 were neither in employment nor in education and training (29.5 % and 28.8 % respectively); there were also very high NEET rates in the former Yugoslav Republic of Macedonia (37.4 %), Turkey (33.4 %) and Montenegro (28.2 %).
+Among these, by far the highest rates were recorded in Italy and Greece, where approximately one third of all young people aged 20–34 were neither in employment nor in education and training (29.5 % and 28.8 % respectively); there were also very high NEET rates in North Macedonia (37.4 %), Turkey (33.4 %) and Montenegro (28.2 %).